tweedegolf/rust-training/slides/C-advanced-rust.md

 layout: default
 ---

-# What is async rust?
+# What is async Rust?

 Async function: